Josh-1317/Water-Quality-Prediction/README.md

-# Water-Quality-Prediction
+# Water Quality Prediction

-This project aims to predict the quality of water using machine learning based on key metrics such as oxygen level, nitrate, sulphate, suspended particles, and more.
-The water is then classified into different quality levels like safe, moderate, or unsafe.
+The project aims to predict the quality of water based on selected chemical metrics using machine learning techniques — specifically, a `MultiOutputRegressor` wrapped around an `XGBoostRegressor`.
+Multiple models were compared, and XGBoost demonstrated superior performance in terms of accuracy and generalization.
+The predicted pollutant concentrations can later be used to classify water quality into categories based on established threshold values.

+---

 ## Predicted Water Quality Parameters